John-McPherson/JavaScript-Essentials-Portfolio-Project/README.md

 ### **New Game button**
  * The game will be accompanied by a button that allows the player to start a new game prior to finishing their current one.

+### **Languages**

+* HTML5
+* CSS3
+* JavaScript

+## **Deployment**

+The site is deployed via github pages.
+To deploy the site:

+1. Go to the Github repository for the project.
+2. Click on the settings menu at the top right-hand side of the page.
+3. Scroll down and select the pages tab towards the bottom of the menu.
+4. Select the source branch that you want to publish.
+5. Click save.
+This will generate a url for the site.